 A humanistic metropolis of love, food, art, design, and shopping where queer people are embraced as a natural part of society, it’s no wonder Gay Paris is one of the world’s most famous LGBT travel destinations.

-By day there are plenty of sexy French boys and girls picnicking in tranquil parks, wandering monument-lined boulevards or lazy in the iconic bistro’s of the gay Paris quarter but by night is when things really come alive.
+By day there are plenty of sexy French boys and girls picnicking in tranquil parks, wandering monument-lined boulevards, or lazing in the iconic bistro’s of the gay Paris quarter but by night is when things really come alive.

-Even excluding the nightlife, the world-class museums, haute couture shopping, iconic architecture, fine dining and utterly intoxicating atmosphere will give tourists more than enough reason to visit Gay Paris – whether it’s for a night, a week or to live full-time!
+Even excluding the nightlife, the world-class museums, haute couture shopping, iconic architecture, fine dining, and utterly intoxicating atmosphere will give tourists more than enough reason to visit Gay Paris – whether it’s for a night, a week, or to live full-time!

 Top Highlights of Paris

-Eiffel Tower – What could be more romantic than sipping Champagne at the top of this endearing moment to love at sunset?
+- Eiffel Tower – What could be more romantic than sipping Champagne at the top of this endearing moment to love at sunset?
 Call us hopeless sentimentalist’s but no trip to Gay Paris is complete without at least stopping by.

-Moulin Rouge Show Paris – The days of shameless brothels and madams on every corner might be gone, but old Paris lives on in this vibrant and charismatic cabaret famed throughout the world.
-Or just watch the film before you go …Who are we to judge!
+- Moulin Rouge Show Paris – The days of shameless brothels and madams on every corner might be gone, but old Paris lives on in this vibrant and charismatic cabaret famed throughout the world.
+Or just watch the film before you go – who are we to judge!

-Seine River Cruise – An utterly romantic way to see the city of lights by night.
-Sure some might find the love-of-the-night in the Paris gay bars but if your visiting with your partner why not make it specific with wine, live music, à la carte dining and a view you will never forget.
+- Seine River Cruise – An utterly romantic way to see the city of lights by night.
+Sure some might find the love-of-the-night in the Paris gay bars, but if your visiting with your partner, why not make it specific with wine, live music, à la carte dining, and a view you will never forget.

-Paris Food Tour – Explore the classic tastes of Paris including croissants and éclairs to cheese, baguettes and wine.
+- Paris Food Tour – Explore the classic tastes of Paris, including croissants and éclairs to cheese, baguettes, and wine.
 A culinary tour of Paris’s Montmartre neighborhood is best done with a knowledgeable local, though nothing is stopping you from making your own!

 Gay Things To Do In Paris

-Open Cafe – A gay cafe that is at the heart of the Gay Paris scene.
+- Open Cafe – A gay cafe that is at the heart of the Gay Paris scene.
 Busy all weekend long, if you want to meet gay locals and start drinking in the sun, this is the spot.

-Sensation Spa Homme – A gay spa in Paris exclusively for men.
-If you are looking for a quality male massage in Paris, including deep tissue and relaxation we can recommend these guys.
+- Sensation Spa Homme – A gay spa in Paris exclusively for men.
+If you are looking for a quality male massage in Paris, including deep tissue and relaxation, we can recommend these guys.
 Close to Eiffel Tower with relaxing jacuzzi and sauna, its the perfect place to head after a long day of sightseeing before a night out (or in..).

-Les Dessous d’Apollon gay store – A gay mega-store with an entire floor dedicated to underwear so you have no excuse for not looking your best at the Paris gay parties.
-Also home to the ES Collection who we fell in love with after discovering them in Mykonos.
+- Les Dessous d’Apollon gay store – A gay mega-store with an entire floor dedicated to underwear, so you have no excuse for not looking your best at the Paris gay parties.
+Also, home to the ES Collection, who we fell in love with after discovering them in Mykonos.

-Elegant design, helpful staff, and excellent value for money never hurt anyone though!
-Some hotels in Paris have gone above and beyond in recognizing and marketing to the LGBT community and given their popularity with gay travelers we would say it has paid off!
+Elegant design, helpful staff, and excellent value for money never hurt anyone, though!
+Some hotels in Paris have gone above and beyond in recognizing and marketing to the LGBT community – and given their popularity with gay travelers; we would say it has paid off!

-While there are no exclusively gay hotels in Paris, any hotel in the Le Marais gay district of Paris is sure to have more than a few gay guests staying – plus being a stumble home from all the gay bars in pretty desirable.
+While there are no exclusively gay hotels in Paris, any hotel in the Le Marais gay district of Paris is sure to have more than a few gay guests staying – plus, being a stumble home from all the gay bars is pretty desirable.

 Luxury Hotels in Paris

-Nolinski Paris ☆☆☆☆☆ – A temple of Art and French life, this is one of the finest modern hotels in Paris.
+- Nolinski Paris ☆☆☆☆☆ – A temple of Art and French life, this is one of the finest modern hotels in Paris.
 Bright, luminous rooms scented with spices and musk reached by a cloud swept staircase from a modernist reception.
 Each space in this hotel offers surprises and design delights the likes of which we have never seen before.
 We cannot exaggerate how unique and beautiful this hotel is – but suffice to it is our favorite gay stay in all of Paris.
-With every facility, you could imagine, and a few more… In the heart of Old Paris and the original gay Paris scene, but only a 15-minute walk to the new Le Marais gay area.
+With every facility, you could imagine, and a few more!
+In the heart of Old Paris and the original gay Paris scene, but only a 15-minute walk to the new Le Marais gay area.

 Mid-range Hotels in Paris

-Hotel Joyce ☆☆☆☆ – In an unusual spot in the 9th arrondissement, this is a hotel at the crossroads of Paris.
+- Hotel Joyce ☆☆☆☆ – In an unusual spot in the 9th arrondissement, this is a hotel at the crossroads of Paris.
 A charming hotel with careful design focusing on bold colors, patterns, and features.
-Think luxury car furniture recycled as improvised seats, inverted Eiffel Tower, perspective-bending Trompe-l’ œil paintings around your bed and a cafe quality breakfast under a very Eiffel-like glass roof!
+Think luxury car furniture recycled as improvised seats, inverted Eiffel Tower, perspective-bending Trompe-l’ œil paintings around your bed, and a cafe-quality breakfast under a very Eiffel-like glass roof!

-Hotel Joke ☆☆☆ – Close to the Star City and King Sauna complex, this bohemian hotel offers outlandish design in common areas yet warm and welcoming designer rooms.
+- Hotel Joke ☆☆☆ – Close to the Star City and King Sauna complex, this bohemian hotel offers outlandish design in common areas yet warm and welcoming designer rooms.

-citizenM Paris ☆☆☆ – One of the most popular gay stays in Paris thanks to its futuristic style.
+- citizenM Paris ☆☆☆ – One of the most popular gay stays in Paris thanks to its futuristic style.
 Plenty of spots to take that perfect Instagram pose, the citizenM offers affordable luxury at low-cost.
 There’s no concierge, no room service, and you check yourself in.
-In exchange, however, you get designer, compact rooms complete with high-tech gadgetry, plush, king-size beds and plenty of free on-demand movies, water, and WiFi (just to name a few!)
+In exchange, however, you get designer, compact rooms complete with high-tech gadgetry, plush, king-size beds, and plenty of free on-demand movies, water, and WiFi (just to name a few!)

 Best Hotels In Gay District of Paris

-Maison Albar Hotel Paris Céline ☆☆☆☆☆ – The most luxurious hotel in the Paris gay area, with elegant French balconies overlooking this intoxicatingly romantic city.
-Chich decor with fun velvet, marble and brass accents + rainfall showers and espresso machines in every room.
-Not only that but there is a spa, gym, hammam and indoor pool.
-Modern French design which oozes class and sophistication, in the heart of Gay Paris.
+- Maison Albar Hotel Paris Céline ☆☆☆☆☆ – The most luxurious hotel in the Paris gay area, with elegant French balconies overlooking this intoxicatingly romantic city.
+Chich decor with fun velvet, marble and brass accents + rainfall showers, and espresso machines in every room.
+Not only that, but there is a spa, gym, hammam, and indoor pool.
+Modern French design, which oozes class and sophistication, in the heart of Gay Paris.
 You couldn’t ask for more.

-Snob Hotel by Elegancia ☆☆☆☆ -A luxury hotel that is not afraid to make fun of itself.
+- Snob Hotel by Elegancia ☆☆☆☆ -A luxury hotel that is not afraid to make fun of itself.
 This chic brand-new hotel is very gay-popular with its blend of modern and vintage Parisian decor.
-Snob hotel doesn’t offer all the usual amenities, but its prices are some of the lowest for this quality in Paris and Snob is unsurprisingly very gay-popular.
+Snob hotel doesn’t offer all the usual amenities, but its prices are some of the lowest for this quality in Paris, and Snob is unsurprisingly very gay-popular.
 Large rooms, helpful staff, and prime location.

-Hôtel Crayon ☆☆☆ – Quirky and fun hotel with plenty of colors and vintage furniture.
-Suites with free-standing tub, hardwood floors, and lounge fireplace, but gay guests will also love the location a few blocks from the Louvre, affordable price and the ‘staying in a modern art museum’ feel.
+- Hôtel Crayon ☆☆☆ – Quirky and fun hotel with plenty of colors and vintage furniture.
+Suites with free-standing tub, hardwood floors, and lounge fireplace, but gay guests will also love the location a few blocks from the Louvre, affordable price, and the ‘staying in a modern art museum’ feel.

-Beruchet ☆☆ – One of the cheapest rooms in the Paris Gay district.
+- Beruchet ☆☆ – One of the cheapest rooms in the Paris Gay district.
 Quiet location, basic but clean apartments with dining table and kitchenette.

 Budget Hotels In Paris

-Hotel Terre Neuve ☆☆☆ – Basic, budget, clean.
+- Hotel Terre Neuve ☆☆☆ – Basic, budget, clean.
 Everything you need and nothing more to keep costs down.
 Helpful staff, right next to metro station and modern design throughout.

-Hôtel Sainte-Marie ☆☆ – This budget hotel mixes modern design with wooden beams and stone walls.
+- Hôtel Sainte-Marie ☆☆ – This budget hotel mixes modern design with wooden beams and stone walls.
 Continental breakfast, the metro station is one minute away and is gay-popular thanks to its position close to IDM Sauna and Euro Men’ Clinic.

-Generator Hostel Paris ☆☆ – If you plan to be out all night anyway and don’t mind sharing a dorm then why not stay in the most refreshing hostel in Paris.
-Beautiful views with genuinely inspired design this upscale hotel chain is taking Europe by storm and Paris is one of their best yet.
-If you want to meet other travelers to explore Paris’s nightlife and save your euro’s for the gay bars consider choosing Generator Hostel for your gay hostel Paris experience!
+- Generator Hostel Paris ☆☆ – If you plan to be out all night anyway and don’t mind sharing a dorm, then why not stay in the most refreshing hostel in Paris.
+Beautiful views with genuinely inspired design this upscale hotel chain is taking Europe by storm, and Paris is one of their best yet.
+If you want to meet other travelers to explore Paris’s nightlife and save your euro’s for the gay bars, consider choosing Generator Hostel for your gay hostel Paris experience!